Let's face it: there's only so much comfort you can bring with extra throw pillows and indoor plants (as much joy as they may bring you).

 Placing a heavy-duty memory foam rug pad helps to dampen the noise that will pass through the floor.

-Besides the fact that a thick rug pad made of memory foam feels good on the body, it will also help keep keep the peace between neighbors who have been in lockdown for 30485923791 days (and counting).
+Besides the fact that a thick rug pad made of memory foam feels good on the body, it will also help keep keep the peace between neighbors.

 Either way, foam padding can significantly reduce sound travel as it absorbs a lot of the sound that a wood floor may cause.